 Managing Partner: Brad S Karp

-Asia Partners: Jeanette Chan (Beijing & Hong Kong); Jack Lange (Hong Kong); Greg Liu (Beijing); Judie Ng Shortell (Beijing); Betty Yap (Hong Kong); Kaye Yoshino (Tokyo); Tong Yu (Tokyo)
+Asia Partners: Jack Lange (Hong Kong); Greg Liu (Beijing); Judie Ng Shortell (Bejing); Betty Yap (Hong Kong); Christopher Frey (Tokyo), Kaye Yoshino (Tokyo); Tong Yu (Tokyo)

 Asia Pacific Offices: Beijing, Hong Kong, Tokyo

-International Offices: London, Toronto, New York, Washington, DC and Wilmington
+International Offices: London, United Kingdom; Toronto, Canada; and New York, Washington, DC, and Wilmington, DE, USA.

 Paul, Weiss, Rifkind, Wharton & Garrison LLP is a firm of more than 900 lawyers with diverse backgrounds, personalities, ideas and interests who collaborate to provide innovative solutions to clients’ most critical and complex legal and business challenges.
 The firm represents some of the world’s largest publicly and privately held corporations and financial institutions, and clients needing pro bono assistance.
 Widely recognised as having leading litigation and corporate capabilities, the firm has developed equally strong practices in the areas of bankruptcy and corporate reorganisation, employee benefits and executive compensation, finance, intellectual property, personal representation, real estate and tax law.